• Skip to primary navigation

 Do I need an electric mixer to make these chocolate chip cookies?

-Yes, you'll need either a stand mixer or a hand mixer to cream the butter and sugar together and mix the batter for this recipe.
+Yes, you'll need either a hand mixer or a stand mixer to cream the butter and sugar together and mix the batter for this recipe.

 Do I need to chill the chocolate chip cookie dough?